The nurse will go through a series of questions on a checklist to make sure you are ready for surgery. They ask you to:

 Do ask as many questions as you need to.
 It may help to make a list before you go into hospital.
 If you have more questions when you’re there, the nurses can answer them or get the doctor to talk to you again.

-Shaving the surgical area
+Shaving the operation area

 The nurse may shave the area where your wound will be.
-This is usually the side or back, but sometimes across the chest and tummy.
+This is usually your side or back, but sometimes across the chest and tummy.
 Shaving can reduce the risk of an infection in your wound.

 They may shave you in the ward, or in the operating theatre after you've had your anaesthetic.